opendocsg/opendoc-supreme-court-judgements/2019_SGHC_117/report.md

 \[**Emphasis added**.\]

-The Website had this material since June 2015 and the Website Statement was the first time TWG Tea had mentioned on its website who its founders were.[\[note: 69\]](#Ftn_69)
+The Website had this material since June 2015 and the Website Statement was the first time TWG Tea had mentioned on its website who its founders were.[^69]

 76     Manoj pleaded that the Website was “intended to provide complete information” about TWG Tea and “exhaustively set out the founder(s) of TWG Tea.”
-In its natural and ordinary meaning, the Website would be read to mean that the only founders were Taha, Maranda and Rith, and Manoj was not involved in founding TWG Tea’s business.[\[note: 70\]](#Ftn_70)
+In its natural and ordinary meaning, the Website would be read to mean that the only founders were Taha, Maranda and Rith, and Manoj was not involved in founding TWG Tea’s business.[^70]

 77     Next, Manoj pointed to five other statements which he asserted were false and published maliciously:

 (a)     In an interview with Maranda on or about 22 March 2017, Montecristo Magazine had published an article titled “TWG Tea Salon & Boutique Vancouver: True love’s sip” on its website.
-The article states, “ … Founded in 2008 in Singapore by Barnes and her husband Taha Bouqdib, TWG is known across the globe, especially in Asia…” (“the Montecristo article”).[\[note: 71\]](#Ftn_71)
+The article states, “ … Founded in 2008 in Singapore by Barnes and her husband Taha Bouqdib, TWG is known across the globe, especially in Asia…” (“the Montecristo article”).[^71]

 (b)     In an interview with Taha and Maranda on or about 8 December 2016, Nomss.com (“Nomss”) published an article titled “TWG Tea Canada Vancouver Tea Salon and Boutique” on its website.
-In particular, the article stated, “… We started the evening mingling over tea infused cocktails with TWG Tea founders from Singapore – Taha Bouqdib … and Maranda Barnes …” (“the Nomss article”).[\[note: 72\]](#Ftn_72)
+In particular, the article stated, “… We started the evening mingling over tea infused cocktails with TWG Tea founders from Singapore – Taha Bouqdib … and Maranda Barnes …” (“the Nomss article”).[^72]

 (c)     Following an interview between Maranda and Niche magazine on or about 31 August 2015, Niche magazine published an article title “Urban Elegance: TWG Tea Brings It Back In Style” on its website.
-The caption to a photo of Taha and Maranda, which stated “TWG Tea founders Maranda Barnes and Taha Bouqdib” did not contain any mention of Manoj (“the Niche article”).[\[note: 73\]](#Ftn_73)
+The caption to a photo of Taha and Maranda, which stated “TWG Tea founders Maranda Barnes and Taha Bouqdib” did not contain any mention of Manoj (“the Niche article”).[^73]

 (d)     In an interview with Taha and Maranda on or about 7 June 2018, Forbes published an article titled, “The World’s Finest Luxury Tea Has Just Landed In London” on its website.
-The article stated that TWG Tea was founded by “the co-foundering (_sic_) couple: Taha Bouqdib … and Maranda Barnes” without any mention of Manoj (“the Forbes article”).[\[note: 74\]](#Ftn_74)
+The article stated that TWG Tea was founded by “the co-foundering (_sic_) couple: Taha Bouqdib … and Maranda Barnes” without any mention of Manoj (“the Forbes article”).[^74]

 (e)     Following an interview with Taha and Maranda on 25 June 2018, Vogue published an article titled “The Luxury Teahouse Revolutionising Our Tea-Drinking Habits” on its website.
-The article stated that TWG Tea was “co-founded in 2008 by Taha Bouqdib Maranda Barnes and partners” (“the Vogue article”).[\[note: 75\]](#Ftn_75)
+The article stated that TWG Tea was “co-founded in 2008 by Taha Bouqdib Maranda Barnes and partners” (“the Vogue article”).[^75]

-78     Finally, Manoj took issue with the fact that at an event on 12 March 2017, Maranda had made statements to the effect that Taha and she had founded and developed TWG Tea and that there was another partner who merely acted as an investor (“the CRIB summit”).[\[note: 76\]](#Ftn_76)
+78     Finally, Manoj took issue with the fact that at an event on 12 March 2017, Maranda had made statements to the effect that Taha and she had founded and developed TWG Tea and that there was another partner who merely acted as an investor (“the CRIB summit”).[^76]

 ### Counterclaim defendants’ submission of abuse of process